Immuno-Oncology

 Human Papillomavirus (HPV)-associated head and neck cancers

-Human Papillomavirus, or HPV, is estimated to cause about 5% of the worldwide burden of cancer including approximately 99% of cervical cancers, 25% to 60% of head and neck cancers, 70% of vaginal cancers and 88% of anal cancers.
-The majority of these cancers are caused by the HPV serotype 16.
+Human Papillomavirus, or HPV, is estimated to cause about 5% of cancers worldwide, including approximately 99% of cervical cancers, up to 60% of HNSCC, 70% of vaginal cancers and 88% of anal cancers.
 While most infections with HPV are cleared from the body with no lasting consequences, in some cases, HPV DNA becomes integrated into chromosomal DNA.
 When host cells take up this DNA, they express the HPV E6 and E7 proteins.
 The expression of these proteins can lead to alterations in cell cycle control, which in turn predisposes these cells to become cancerous.

-Both HB-201 (LCMV) and HB-202 (PICV) are replicating product candidates expressing a non-oncogenic but highly antigenic E6/E7 fusion protein from HPV16.
-We have observed strong immunogenicity and robust anti-tumor activity in mouse models for HB-201 alone as well as for the sequential administration of HB-201 and HB-202.
+HB-200 alternates the administration of both HB-201 (LCMV) and HB-202 (PICV), collectively “HB-200,” attenuated viral vectors, which on their own are replicating-based therapeutics expressing a non-oncogenic, but highly antigenic, E7E6 fusion protein from HPV16.
+We have observed strong immunogenicity and robust antitumor activity in mouse models for LCMV alone as well as for the sequential administration of LCMV and PICV.

-Based on safety, anti-tumor activity and T cell response data observed in the Phase 1 portion of the Phase 1/2 clinical trial (ClinicalTrials.gov Identifier: NCT04180215), we are currently evaluating HB-202/HB-201 in combination with pembrolizumab in 1st line and 2nd line patients with advanced/metastatic head and neck cancer.
-In addition, we are evaluating HB-200 in a small number of patients at the RP2D as a stand-alone therapy, in patients who have progressed on standard of care.
-We plan to provide a data update in the first half of 2023.
+Based on this safety, anti-tumor activity and T cell response data observed in the Phase 2 portion of the Phase 1/2 clinical trial (ClinicalTrials.gov Identifier: NCT04180215), we are preparing to start a randomized Phase 2/3 trial of HB-200 in combination with pembrolizumab in the 1st-line setting for patients with R/M HPV16+ head and neck cancers.

 KRAS-mutated Cancers